CarrotRub/Fitgirl-Repack-Launcher/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Design Help Needed!

-We're looking for assistance with the design of FitGirl Launcher!
-If you have experience with UI/UX design and would like to contribute, please don't hesitate to reach out.
-Your help would be greatly appreciated.
-I am absolutely dreadful at design.

-## Release Information

-Please note that there is currently no released executable version of FitGirl Launcher due to the presence of numerous bugs and the need for implementing essential features.
-We are actively working on improving the application, and a stable release will be made available once these issues have been addressed.

 ## License